Rhineor/ForestFire/README.md

 # ForestFire

-This is a console app made with Visual Studio.
+This is a console app made with Visual Studio 2022.

 ## Parameters
 -threads [NUMBER_OF_THREADS]